 And his big sister loved helping him blow out his candles on his construction cake.

 I love how Liam’s construction cake turned out, and it was easy and fun to bake and decorate.
 Grab small construction toys, some Oreos and Raisinets, and start baking your own construction birthday cake for a construction birthday party.

 This post contains affiliate links which means that products I recommend may give me a nominal commission at no extra cost to you.
 Thanks – your clicks help me make more free DIYs!

 Supplies and recipes for making an easy construction birthday cake:

 - Small construction toys (we used these CAT Mini Machines)

 - Sucanat (to turn vanilla cake light brown without food dye)

 How to make an easy construction birthday party cake:

 Now make the Cakegirls chocolate buttercream icing.
 This stuff tastes amazing, folks.
-More rich and less sugary than regular icing.
+Richer and less sugary than regular icing.
 The kids at our party went gaga over it!
-I’m talking licking plates.
+I’m talking about licking plates.
 And the adults liked it too, including one party guest who doesn’t even like cake.
 (I know, I know, who doesn’t like cake??)